andythoman/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-algorithm-scripting/slice-and-splice.md

 You are given two arrays and an index.

-Copy each element of the first array into the second array, in order.
+Return an array that is a copy of each element of the first array into the second array, in order.

 Begin inserting elements at index `n` of the second array.